daniel-bolanos/speech-to-text-websockets-python/README.md

 $ pip install autobahn
 `

+In order to you token based authentication it is necessary to install the requests library

+`
+$ pip install requests
+`

 If you need to upgrade your existing versions of twisted or autobhan you can type

 `